michaelliunsky/niRvana-theme/README_en.md

 # Attention

-NiRvana to use [the GPL V3.0] agreement open source (https://github.com/michaelliunsky/niRvana-theme/blob/main/LICENSE), please follow this protocol for secondary development, etc.
+NiRvana to use [the GPL V3.0](https://github.com/michaelliunsky/niRvana-theme/blob/main/LICENSE)agreement open source, please follow this protocol for secondary development, etc.

 You **must keep the niRvana topic name and author link** in the footer, otherwise please do not use the niRvana topic.